CT’s Justice of the Peace & Notary Public,

 No appointment is typically necessary to apply for a marriage license at the town/city clerk’s office.
 You may obtain a marriage license in the town in which you are getting married in Connecticut.
 Some Town Halls/City Clerk's office have a one-two day waiting period, please be sure to check with the town where you are getting married.

-The Stratford Town Hall does not have a waiting period, you can get your license issued the same day within 15-20 minutes.
-They are also opened on Thursdays until 7pm.
 Pre-marital blood testing or witnesses are no longer required.
-The Fee for a license can vary from town to town but the charge is approximately $30 and a copy is $20.00.
+The Fee for a license can vary from town to town but the charge is approximately $50 and a copy is $20.00.

 Premarital Requirements in Connecticut